elizabetholsavsky/e-commerce-back-end/README.md

 GET, POST, PUT, and DELETE routes were created for the following models:

 * **Category**
-  * Get all categories, get a single category by ID, create a new category, update and existing category by ID, and delete an existing category by ID.
+  * GET all categories, GET a single category by ID, POST(create) a new category, PUT(update) and existing category by ID, and DELETE an existing category by ID.
 * **Tag**
-  * Get all tags, get a single tag by ID, create a new tag, update an existing tag by ID, and delete an existing tag by ID.
+  * GET all tags, GET a single tag by ID, POST(create) a new tag, PUT(update) an existing tag by ID, and DELETE an existing tag by ID.
 * **Product (including ProductTag)**
-  * Get all products, get products by ID, and delete products by ID (post/create and put/update product routes were already provided in starter code).
+  * GET all products, GET products by ID, and DELETE products by ID.
+POST(create) and PUT(update) product routes were provided in starter code.

 **Watch [video](https://drive.google.com/file/d/100kSriYMz0mfKECMtBlch7cjPPMxgpiI/view?usp=sharing) to see application set-up in VSCode and demonstration all API endpoints using Insomnia:**